JabRef/jabref/docs/sweng/Specification_Book.md

 ## 6. Acceptance Criteria

-* /A10/ One plain reference text is passed to the feature.
+* /A10/ One plain text reference is passed to the feature.
-* /A20/ Multiple plain reference texts are passed to the feature.
+* /A20/ Multiple plain text references are passed to the feature.
 * /A30/ Garbage text is passed to the feature.
 * /A40/ No text is passed to the feature.